 Preparing for a very busy Hurricane season

 But what does an extremely active hurricane season look like in practice?
-The 2020 hurricane season, which runs from June to November, is already off to a flying start.
+The 2021 hurricane season, which runs from June to November, is already off to a flying start.
 By early August, there have already been a record-high of nine named storms, including two hurricanes.
-The NOAA is forecasting 19 to 25 named storms, with between 7 and 11 hurricanes, and 3 to 6 major hurricanes.
+For the 2021 Atlantic Hurricane Season, the NOAA is forecasting 13 to 20 named storms, with between 6 and 10 hurricanes, and 3 to 5 major hurricanes.

 Destruction everywhere.
 The Caribbean was badly hit after Hurricanes Irma and Maria swept over the area in September 2017.
 Thanks to our supporters, we delivered aid across six countries, tailoring our response to best help different communities.